DSC-SPIDAL/mlcommons-osmi/README.md

 ```
 singularity shell --nv --home `pwd` tensorflow-serving-gpu_latest.sif
-nvidia-smi #to see if you can use gpus (on node)
+singularity> nvidia-smi #to see if you can use gpus (on node)
-cd benchmark
+singularity> cd benchmark
-tensorflow_model_server --port=8500 --rest_api_port=0 --model_config_file=models.conf >& log &
+singularity> tensorflow_model_server --port=8500 --rest_api_port=0 --model_config_file=models.conf >& log &
-cat log //to check its working
+singularity> cat log //to check its working
-lsof -i :8500 // to make sure it an accept incoming directions, doesn’t work on ijob so ignore
+singularity> lsof -i :8500 // to make sure it an accept incoming directions, doesn’t work on ijob so ignore
 ```
 Edit tfs_grpc_client.py to make sure all the models use float32 python tfs_grpc_client.py -m [model, e.g. small_lstm] -b [batch size, e.g. 32] -n [# of batches, e.g. 10]  localhost:8500